 2009 Pontiac G8 Recalls

-The cables that attach the front driver's and passenger's seat belts to the vehicle may bend and break over time.
-Dealers will relocate and replace the seat belt tensioner assembly free of charge to resolve the concern.
+The cables that attach the front seat belts to the vehicle may bend and break over time, resulting in the belts being ineffective.

 General Motors will notify owners of affected vehicles (a timetable for notification is not available as of the time of this writing).
 You can check with your dealer to see if your vehicle is involved in this program.
 It is helpful to have your VIN (Vehicle Identification Number) on hand when you contact them.
 The General Motors recall number is 15206.